davidjairala/Quill/README.md

-    page_method_name  - page method name (page by defualt) param_name        - param name (page by default) cache_page        - determines if Quill will cache page and count results (true by default)
+    page_method_name  - page method name (page by defualt) param_name        - param name (page by default) cache_page        - determines if Quill will cache page and count results (true by default) cache_expires_in  - cache time to live

 ## TODO

+* Read the cache instead of computing everytime
 * Caching for the per method is not ready yet, need to figure it out still.
 * View generators for the pagination fragments.